top of page

 Forming Worlds Lab Code of Conduct

-The Forming Worlds Lab is highly diverse in culture and gender.
-Our group and the University of Groningen strive to be a university in which students and staff are respected and feel at home, regardless of differences in background, experiences, perspectives, and identities.
+The University of Groningen strives to be a university in which students and staff are respected and feel at home, regardless of differences in background, experiences, perspectives, and identities.
 We believe that working on our core values of inclusion and equality are a joint responsibility and we are constructively working on creating a socially safe environment.
 Diversity among students and staff members enriches academic debate and contributes to the quality of our teaching and research.
 For more information, see also the Diversity and Inclusion Policy of the University of Groningen.

-Forms of harassment include, but are not limited to: sexual imagery or language, verbal comments that re-enforce social structures of domination, racially charged language or jokes, deliberate intimidation or stalking, inappropriate physical contact, unwelcome attention including photography and recording, sustained disruption of talks and advocating for any of the above.
+The Forming Worlds Lab is highly diverse in culture and gender.
+We are dedicated to providing a harassment-free, safe environment for everyone, regardless of race, nationality, religion (or lack thereof), gender identity and expression, sexual orientation, disability, age, politics, and appearance.
+Harassment of group members is not tolerated, in any form.
+Forms of harassment include, but are not limited to: sexual imagery or language, verbal comments that reinforce social structures of domination, racially charged language or jokes, deliberate intimidation or stalking, inappropriate physical contact, unwelcome attention including photography and recording, sustained disruption of talks and advocating for any of the above.

 bottom of page